 Spine

-Working together, our team of experts has established an international reputation for clinical treatment of patients, research productivity, outcomes studies, and training of fellows, residents and medical students.
+The spine division at the University of Minnesota's Department of Orthopedic Surgery has developed a renowned spine program that serves the Twin Cities and greater regional community.
+Our team of experts has established an international reputation for clinical treatment of patients, research productivity, outcomes studies, and the comprehensive training of fellows, residents, and medical students.

 An adolescent patient with a progressive curve was unresponsive to brace treatment.
 The patient was treated by the latest technique using thoracic pedicle screws, obtaining excellent correction of the deformity, all from a single posterior approach.